1ElijahW/API-Back-end-P2/proposal.md

 As a user, I should be able to:

 - CRUD routes:
-- GET /movie/:name - This route is used to fetch a specific movie by its name.
+- GET /movie/:id - This route is used to fetch a specific movie by its id.
-- POST /movie/:name - This route is used to create a new movie contributed by the user.
+- POST /movie/:id - This route is used to create a new movie contributed by the user.
-- PUT /movie/:name - This route is used to update a specific movie by its name.
+- PUT /movie/:id - This route is used to update a specific movie by its id.
-- DELETE /movie/:name - This route is used to remove a movie by its name.
+- DELETE /movie/:id - This route is used to remove a movie by its id.

-- GET /ratings/:name - Fetch a rating by it's id
+- GET /ratings/:id - Fetch a rating by it's id
-- POST /ratings/:name - Create a new rating contributed by the user.
+- POST /ratings/:id - Create a new rating contributed by the user.
-- PUT /ratings/:name - Update a specific rating by id.
+- PUT /ratings/:id - Update a specific rating by id.
-- DELETE /ratings/:name - Remove a rating by name.
+- DELETE /ratings/:id - Remove a rating by id.

 ## Models
 Movie Schema